 Congratulations on your acceptance to Meredith College.
-Below are next steps that will ensure a successful transition.
-We look forward to welcoming you to Meredith!
+Below are the next steps that will ensure your successful transition to the Meredith community.
+We look forward to welcoming you and helping you finish strong.

 Consider this your invitation to get to know Meredith – in person or virtually.
 Meet with your admissions and financial assistance counselors.
 Connect with a faculty member.
 Take a tour of campus and the residence halls.